Parliamentary Office of Science and Technology – latest publications

 At Westminster, standard furniture is provided at no cost.
 In the constituency, however, you will have to buy it, although you can use the start-up budget for this.

-The biggest items of expense will probably be those unlovely objects, filing cabinets.
-Filing is dealt with in more detail further on, but do try to resist the temptation to provide a home for every single scrap of paper that enters your office on the grounds that it-might-come-in-useful-one-day.
+Once upon a time, many offices would be full of filing cabinets full of paper – usually casework.
+However, now that almost all casework is stored online, thankfully, you no longer need to squeeze filing cabinets into every available space.
+Try to resist the temptation to provide a home for every single scrap of paper that enters your office on the grounds that “it-might-come-in-useful-one-day”.
 With most information available online now, the ability to scan documents, and the wonderful backup from the Commons Library, you can confidently consign 99% of all that bumph to your paper recycling box.
 So buy as few good quality filing cabinets as possible and consider looking for bargains in second-hand furniture warehouses.

-Desks, chairs, lamps, phones, filing trays, shelving, and all the other bits and pieces you will need can also be found in second-hand places but it’s worth comparing prices with those in the House of Commons preferred stationery supplier’s catalogue which you should have already, or can be found online here: http://www.bbanner.co.uk/ Your Member should have been sent login details already.
+Desks, chairs, lamps, phones, filing trays, shelving, and all the other bits and pieces you will need can also be found in second-hand places but it’s worth comparing prices with those in the House of Commons preferred stationery supplier’s catalogue which can be found online here: https://b2b.bbanner.co.uk/ Your Member should have been sent login details already.
 If not, please give their helpdesk a call.
-Most items are delivered next-day.
+Most items are delivered next-day, so there’s no need to fill your office to the ceiling with stock.

 If you need any workplace adjustments, please see this guide: https://w4mp.org/w4mp/w4mp-guides/workplace-adjustments/